 Students from the United States have traveled abroad to study with university-led programs for almost one hundred years.
 Programs have differed in length, means of transportation, destination, subjects of study, participants, and goals.
 Even as one begins the process of thinking about study abroad there are already unconscious motives about why studying abroad is something one should do.

 An exchange program is the most traditional type of international experience.
 WVU maintains exchange relationships with over 50 partner institutions across the globe.
 These university partnerships allow us to send and receive students through reciprocal exchange.
-A reciprocal exchange is where a student pays their Tuition & Fees at their home institution, and they receive the same benefits abroad (depending on the exchange, you may pay for housing and meals abroad or here at WVU).
+A reciprocal exchange is where a student pays their Tuition & Fees at their home institution, and they receive the same benefits abroad.
 These programs provide credit from the partner institution that will be transferred via Global Affairs - Education Abroad.